 ACLU announces Election Day hotline

-“Voting shouldn’t be confusing,” said ACLU of Virginia Executive Director Kent Willis, “but problems crop up every year.
-Most stem from a combination of voters not knowing their rights and poll workers not being as forthcoming or knowledgeable as they should be.”
+“Voting shouldn’t be difficult,” said ACLU of Virginia Executive Director Claire G. Gastañaga, “but there are always glitches on Election Day.
+With the changes in the state’s voter ID law, we’re anticipating additional problems at the polls.
+Most stem from a combination of voters not knowing their rights and poll workers not being as informed as they should be about election law.”

 Advice the ACLU will be giving to voters is likely to include what to do if: